Rajnish2000/BharatFd_Backend_Project/README.md

 ## 📌 Summary

-The Multilingual FAQ System is a scalable and cloud-native solution for managing FAQs across multiple languages.
-With AWS EC2 (backend), AWS Amplify (frontend), and Redis caching, the system ensures high performance, security, and availability. 🚀
+The Multi-language FAQ Application delivers frequently asked questions (FAQs) in multiple languages with a robust Node.js backend and Redis caching for lightning-fast responses 🚀

 🎯 Features: